|General Coordinator of HAEF School Units||[email protected]|

 |Physical Education and Athletics Department||[email protected]|

-From Monday, September 14th, temperature screening is being carried out on everyone entering the School, including students, staff and visitors.
-Anyone with a temperature of 37.5º C or above is prohibited from entering the School grounds.
+As of Monday, September 13, 2021, temperature screening is being carried out on everyone entering the School, including students, staff and visitors.
+Anyone with a temperature of 37.5º C and above is prohibited from entering the School grounds.

 Specially designed areas where temperature screening takes place are: